-The consolidated financial statements are presented in Canadian dollars, rounded to the nearest thousand.
+The Port Authority's functional currency is Canadian dollars.
+The consolidated financial statements are also presented in Canadian dollars, rounded to the nearest thousand.

 The consolidated financial statements have been prepared on the historical cost basis (except for financial instruments measured at fair value and amortized cost).
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.